Its-Juice/hellasnoc/README.md

 ## 🔒 License & Usage

-⚠️ **Important Notice**
-This project is **completely proprietary**.
+This project (HellasNOC Website) is proprietary software.
-- The source code, design, and all related assets are the exclusive property of **HellasNOC**.
+© 2025 John Kapelakos.
+All rights reserved.
-- **No copying, redistribution, modification, or reuse** is allowed without explicit written permission from HellasNOC.
+No use, copying, modification, or distribution is permitted without explicit written permission from the author.

-- This repository is provided strictly for organizational and internal use.
+For details, see the full [LICENSE](LICENSE)

 ---